Website Redesign for Local Businesses

 - Too few of the right enquiries are coming through

-A redesign makes sense when the current website is still usable, but it is no longer helping people understand, trust, or contact the business properly.
+A redesign makes sense when the current website is still usable, but it's no longer helping people understand, trust, or contact the business properly.

 The strongest redesigns improve the structure, message, proof, and contact flow before they worry about polish.
-That is what turns a tired site into something commercially useful again.
+That's what turns a tired site into something commercially useful again.

 What gets improved first in a redesign